oroinc/documentation/platform/op_structure/search_index/elastic_search.rst

 Elasticsearch
 =============

-Enterprise Editions of Oro applications support implementation of the search engine using `Elasticsearch <http://www.Elasticsearch.org/>`_.

-In this section, you will learn the following about Elasticsearch:
+In this section, you will learn about implementation of the search engine using `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__.

+.. note:: The Elasticsearch feature is only available in the Enterprise edition.

 .. contents:: :local:
+   :depth: 1

 System Requirements
 -------------------